andersensam/mnist-neural-network-c/README.md

 ## Using the Neural Network

-The main binary has three options available:
+The main binary has three options available (with suboptions for train and predict):

 1. Train: train the model on a specified set of images and labels